sascha432/IoT-Audio-Visualization-Center/README.md

 ## Change Log

+- Changed the output to a more realistic spectrum analyzer.
+The ideal curve would be 10Hz for the first bar, the center 1.5KHz and the last bar 20KHz.
+(TODO requires to rewrite all the FFT functions, and the resulting animation would look less spectacular. https://youtu.be/4Otqdwql63c?t=73, https://github.com/mborgerding/kissfft)
+- Removed a lot options from the device dialog
 - Using the broadcast IP address will send UDP multicast packets to all devices in the network
 - If an instance is already running, starting the app will bring it to the foreground instead of starting a new instance
 - Support for NET 4.8